-This guide provides an overview of how SAP Adaptive Server Enterprise (ASE) works on Google Cloud Platform (GCP), and provides details that you can use when planning the implementation of a new SAP ASE system.
+This guide provides an overview of how SAP Adaptive Server Enterprise (ASE) works on Google Cloud, and provides details that you can use when planning the implementation of a new SAP ASE system.

-For details about how to deploy SAP ASE on GCP, see:
+For instructions about how to deploy SAP ASE on Google Cloud, see:

 - Client libraries, which provide APIs for accessing services and management of resources.
 Client libraries are useful when building your own tools.

 SAP deployments typically utilize some or all of the following Google Cloud services:

 |VPC Networking||Connects your VM instances to each other and to the Internet.
 Each instance is a member of either a legacy network with a single global IP range, or a recommended subnet network, where the instance is a member of a single subnetwork that is a member of a larger network.
 Note that a network cannot span Google Cloud projects, but a Google Cloud project can have multiple networks.|

 |Compute Engine||Creates and manages VMs with your choice of operating system and software stack.|